mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Display help about the specified *command*.
-Or, if *command* is not specified, display general Stool help.
+Or, if *command* is not specified, display general `stool` help.

 ### stool-version